itej89/DiffDriveBaseControlelr_RP2040/README.md

 ## The Apps

-This repo includes a number of deployable apps.
-The project builds them all, sequentially.
-Exclude apps from the build process by commenting out their `add_subdirectory()` lines in the top-level `CMakeLists.txt`.

 ### App-DiffDrive

 This C++ app provides a Differentail drive controller with Quadrature encoder support and BCM6050 IMU